 Your website is often the first impression potential clients will have of your business.
 Taking the time and attention to create a website that functions precisely on all levels (from design, coding to writing SEO friendly engaging text) will not only ensure a positive and enjoyable user experience but it will also allow it to effectively rank higher on search engines.

 Search engine optimization (SEO) has long been a buzz term in the digital marketing world.
-For those of you unfamiliar with this marketing method, SEO is the process of improving the volume or quality of traffic to a website by increasing the site’s rank in popular search engines.
-Unlike Search Engine Marketing (SEM) which generally involves paying to appear in search results, SEO copywriting targets natural or organic optimization which is unpaid.
+For those of you unfamiliar with this marketing method, SEO is the process of improving the volume and quality of traffic to a website by increasing the site’s rank in popular search engines.
+Unlike Search Engine Marketing (SEM) which generally involves paying to appear in search results, SEO on-site coding and copywriting targets natural or organic optimization which is unpaid.
 The higher your site lists on a search engine results page, the more likely a person will be to click on your listing and visit your page.

-- Exceptional technical design
+- Exceptional technical on-site SEO setup

-Web Page Titles
+Compose Web Page Titles

 Always, always, always include keywords in your web page titles.
 If you can put it at the beginning of the title, that’s even better.
 When people are searching for a specific topic, they want to see the keywords they used reflected back in the search engine results.
 Try and keep your title under 70 characters long.
 Search engines only show about 70 characters in their search results.
 If your entire title is visible, it will increase the likelihood of a click-through from the search results page.

 It has been debated whether the keywords in your meta descriptions actually influence rank.
 Either way, it’s still vitally important to include this information in your site as it helps with the overall presentation of your content in a search engine.
-The meta description for a web page is generally displayed below your page title in search results, and can thus influence potential searchers to click on your page.
+The meta description for a web page is generally displayed below your page title in search results and can thus influence potential searchers to click on your page.
 Remember to keep your description under 160 characters so the full snippet is visible in search engine results.